 There are two topics that require you to draw and understand diagrams.
 The first is Forces, here you need to be able label forces involved in a situation.
 Also remember you can represent the size of the force by the size of the arrow and then to show if the force is balanced or unbalanced.
 The second topic is Electric Circuits.
 You need to learn all the different circuit symbols, be able to name them and draw them correctly in a circuit diagram.
 To do this correctly you need to know what each component does.
 Our top tip is to make sure you know how to draw a cell and a battery (as they are slightly different and often get muddled).
 The diagram should represent a working circuit so assume someone was going to use it to build a circuit.
 This will help you to see any errors you have made.

 Hopefully these tips will help and make learning and revision a little easier and less stressful.
-For further hints and tips on different KS3 Science topics have a look around the rest of our website, join our email list and be the first to hear about new course launches.
+For further hints and tips on different KS3 Science topics have a look around the rest of our website, join our email list and be the first to hear as new resources are released each week.

 KEEP UP TO DATE - DON'T MISS OUT!